-How Categories and Tags compliment each other
+How Categories and Tags complement each other

-Tags and Categories should be used to compliment, rather than compete with, each other.
+Tags and Categories should be used to complement, rather than compete with, each other.
 Think of Categories as your main groups and Tags as specific sub-groups with some kind of connection within or across your Categories.
 For example:

 Here's how a real Task looks; the Category is 'QAQC', with four Tags related to concrete inspections:

 Locations, similar to Tags but specific to areas on-site, are a super practical way to create location-based Task filters for day-to-day sorting and Reports, especially for large sites with distinct work zones.

 Defining a list of Locations on-site helps everyone from your Field workers to the owner find information on related Tasks with a single click.
 Need all Tasks located at the Interstate 50 and 89 intersection, or at a specific station location?
 Input these Locations to check up on all the work items being planned and/or executed in those areas whenever you like.

 To add locations, click the settings gear, then choose 'Manage locations'.
 Next, copy-paste a list of your relevant locations or add them one-by-one, and choose to 'Import locations':

 Note: Both tags and locations can be updated in the settings tab, or can be added on an ad-hoc basis to tasks at any point throughout your project.
 Though you may want to add a few more as you go, it's a good idea to define your most important Tags and Locations from the start, so that your team consistently uses the same ones on all relevant Tasks.